bhuwanupadhyay/aws-playground/README.md

 # Microservices Patterns Demo

-This repository provides practical examples of the patterns used in microservices architecture.
+This repository provides practical examples of the patterns used in microservice architecture.

 The examples are implemented in Kotlin using Spring Boot and Spring Cloud.

 The application is a simple online store.
 It has the following workflow: